BUT WHAT DO I WEAR?

 THE OUTFIT SHOULD MATCH THE OCCASION

 Think about the location we'll be shooting in and dress accordingly!
-If we're on a beach, heels are probably a bad idea (honestly, I don't think heels are a great idea in general unless you are crazy talented at walking and frolicking in them haha).
+If we're on a beach, heels are probably a bad idea (honestly, I don't think heels are a great idea in general).
 If we're in the snowy canyons, I don't recommend trying to tough it out in a mini dress or sandals.
 Not only will you be miserable, but you'll look uncomfortable as well!
 For freezing weather, I suggest pants, sweaters, beanies, jackets, thick socks, and shoes that can get wet.
 If you're aiming for a dressier look to contrast with the snow, pick a maxi dress with long sleeves so you can wear leggings and proper shoes underneath.
 If the weather is going to be hot and humid, don't try to make a sweater/jean combo work just for the sake of the outfit.
 Opt for clothes that are breathable so there's no armpit or back sweat.
 Yikes!
 These are all simple things that can make sure the session runs smoothly and you feel as comfortable as possible!

 Like I mentioned before, it's not only important that the clothing you choose is right for the climate, but also allows you to move comfortably and freely!
 It's easy to get fidgety if you're in a stiff new pair of pants or struggle with a blister for the whole session if you're in new leather boots.
 This is why I think skipping the "newer, nicer clothes" route can actually be a better choice!
 I recommend bringing clothes that are a little bit more broken-in so you'll be as comfortable as possible.
-I also love clothes that can capture motion as well!
-Dresses flowing wildly in the wind?
+This is also the reason I recommend avoiding heels unless we are shooting in a more urban area; they sink into the ground and really restrict your movement if we're out in nature.
+If you'd like to wear shoes with a little bit of lift, find a pair with a flat bottom and test them out on some soft grass.
+If you can still move around freely, that'll work just fine!
+I also love clothes that can capture motion as well; Dresses flowing wildly in the wind?
 That is my JAM!!

 C O L O R and PATTERNS

 Neutrals and earthier tones will be your best friend here!
-Now, don't get sad and think that means you're limited to browns and grays; there are neutral shades of every single color!
+Please don't get sad and think that means you're limited to browns and grays; there are neutral shades of every single color!
 Instead of a bright green, opt for a forest green.
-Instead of a firetruck red, use it's neutral maroon.
+Instead of a firetruck red, use it's neutral, maroon.
+Instead of hot pink, a softer pastel shade will be more complimentary.
 Instead of a canary yellow, go for more of a mustard (I think you get the picture).
 Not only will these colors be flattering and easily coordinate (note that I didn't say MATCH) with your love, but they'll edit beautifully as well!